Ethernet extender

-An Ethernet extender (also network extender or LAN extender) is any device used to extend an Ethernet or network segment beyond its inherent distance limitation which is approximately 100 m for most common forms of twisted pair Ethernet.
+An Ethernet extender (also network extender or LAN extender) is any device used to extend an Ethernet or network segment beyond its inherent distance limitation which is approximately 100 m for most common forms of twisted-pair Ethernet.
 These devices employ a variety of transmission technologies and physical media (wireless, copper wire, fiber-optic cable, coaxial cable).

-The extender forwards traffic between LANs transparent to higher network-layer protocols over distances that far exceed the limitations of standard Ethernet.
+The extender forwards traffic between LANs transparently to higher network-layer protocols over distances that far exceed the limitations of common Ethernet over twisted pair.